kennyalive/blog/content/post/math-typesetting-2020.md

 * \\(\bold n\\)  and \\(\bold m\\) are the macrosurface and the microsurface normals
 * \\(H^2(\bold n)\\) denotes the hemisphere of directions above the given surface normal \\(\bold n\\).

-According to microfacet model the surface has micro structure (black outline) that determines surface's reflectance properties, but those details are small and for an ordinary person the surface still looks nice and smooth (green outline) :
+According to the microfacet model the surface has micro structure (black outline) that determines surface's reflectance properties, but those details are small and for an ordinary person the surface still looks nice and smooth (green outline) :
 ![microsurface](/math-test/microsurface.png#center)

 We can obtain formula \\((1)\\) by computing the *radiant flux* due to reflected or refracted light.
 The radiant flux is how the *power* is called in radiometry, i.e. the amount of energy the light carries through the region of space per unit time.
 We are going to compute the same flux quantity in two different ways, by using macrosurface and microsurface representations correpondingly.
 Then we can get \\((1)\\) by equating both results.